giannisalinetti/do276archive/apps/jee_api/README.md

 # DO276 Java/Java EE 7 To Do List App

+Assumes Wildlfy is configured to with port-offser 22000 so http port is 30080

 Start Wildfly:

 `$ cd ~/wildfly-*/bin`
 `$ ./standalone.sh`

-Open another terminal/session and uun scripts in order:
+Open another terminal/session and run scripts in order:

 `$ ./createDS.sh`
 `$ . /build.sh`